 Instance Variables In Java

-When you are creating an instance (Object), then that instance will create an own copy of instance variables.
+When you create an instance (Object), that instance will create its own copy of instance variables.
 If you change something on a specific instance variable, then that does not affect other instance variables.
 This shows that each instance has its copy of instance variables.

 package softwaretestingo.java.variable; public class InstanceVariable { public String instVariable="Instance Variable"; public static void main(String[] args) { InstanceVariable obj1=new InstanceVariable(); InstanceVariable obj2=new InstanceVariable(); System.out.println("Obj1 Value: "+obj1.instVariable); System.out.println("Obj2 Value: "+obj2.instVariable); //Instance Variable Value Changed obj1.instVariable="Variable Value Changed"; System.out.println("Obj1 Value: "+obj1.instVariable); System.out.println("Obj2 Value: "+obj2.instVariable); } }